This site uses technical (necessary) and analytics cookies.

 1. Completed passport application form signed by both parents;

-4. Consent document: Required if only one parent is present on the passport appointment day.
+3. Consent form: Required if only one parent is present on the day of the appointment with the Chancellery for the passport’s issuance.

-If one parent cannot accompany the minor to the Consulate on the appointment day, the other parent must present the signed document.
+If one parent cannot accompany the minor to the Consulate on the appointment day, the other parent must present the signed consent form.

 Note: If the absent parent is a foreign citizen, the signature must be notarized by a notary public and accompanied by a copy of the passport;

-If the absent parent is an Italian or EU citizen, the consent document can be signed and presented with a photocopy of the passport.
+If the absent parent is an Italian or EU citizen, the consent form can be signed and presented with a photocopy of the parent’s passport.

 For special cases not covered in these instructions, contact the Passport Office at pass.washington@esteri.it.